Atty. Lilibeth Aguzar Llagas, Senior Compliance Consultant on Influential Women

 02What’s the best career advice you’ve ever received?

 Always cover your bases and watch out for what's behind you.
-In my area of work in law enforcement, law, and investigations, you cannot expect people to be always transparent.
-It's not that you're suspicious of everybody, but you have to have ways to ascertain if they're telling the truth.
-You need to defend what you said and what you did and be prepare to prove what you really said and did when other people claim otherwise.
+In my area of work in law enforcement, law, and investigations, what it seems is not always the truth.
+Hence, it is important to be keen.
+You need to defend what you said and what you did and be able to prove them.

 03What advice would you give to young women entering your industry?